 We also reviewed the 5, 6, 7, 8, 9, 10, 11, and 12-year goodness-of-fit statistics of the medical trend.
-In general, the data indicates a lower medical trend factor than -4.0%.
-The 6-year data fit had the highest goodness-of-fit statistic and this corresponds to a medical trend factor of -8.2%.
+In general, the data indicates a lower medical trend factor than -4.5%.
+The 7-year data fit had the highest goodness-of-fit statistic and this corresponds to a medical trend factor of -8.1%.
 Including additional years in the data fit generally implies higher medical trend factors but it also reduces the goodness-of-fit statistic.
-We note that a medical trend factor of -8.2% would be an outlier compares to other states.
+We note that a medical trend factor of -8.1% would be an outlier compares to other states.

-At this time, we believe NCCI's selected medical trend of -4.0% is reasonable.
-We believe that changes to trend factors should be a gradual process so we believe the proposed change from -3.0% to -4.0% is reasonable at this time.
+At this time, in light of the data and information provided by NCCI, we believe NCCI's selected medical trend of -4.5% is reasonably supported.
+We believe that changes to trend factors should be a gradual process so we believe the proposed change from -4.0% to -4.5% is reasonable at this time.